 Simon Butler: Oh, that's a good point, actually.
 It would sadly, because of course, unless you get consent to use their private information for the purposes of contacting them whether that be by Christmas card or promoting your services, then it would because some people, I'm afraid are humbugs, and don't want to be bothered at Christmas with Christmas cards.
 They may consider it, you know, how have you obtained this information?
 Why are you sending me a card?
-Sorry to be frank, but it would be unless you-
+Sorry to be frank, but it would be unless youthe lines, I will use your information in order to communicate with you, full stop or communicate with you about ...